duxsco/gpg-smartcard/README.md

 Create non-root users:

 - `gpg` for GnuPG keypair creation and push subkeys to smartcard via `keytocard`
-- `tools` for building required tools smartcard management and for flashing the smartcard
+- `tools` for building required tools for smartcard management and flashing

 Install the required packages and start services: